NavaGnanendar/NavaGnanendar/README.md

-- 👋 Hi, I’m @NavaGnanendar
+- 👋 Hi, I’m @NavaGnanendarreddy
 - 👀 I’m interested in ... scientitfic and logical tinking to create new technology
 - 🌱 I’m currently learning ...
 Java , web Development
 - 💞️ I’m looking to collaborate on ...
 Google